Running Point: Legal matter

 In February 2025, Pepperdine University sued Netflix and Warner Bros.
 Discovery for alleged trademark infringement.
 The university claimed that the TV series used their team's logo, the Waves.
 Pepperdine University also accused Running Point for the use of their "basketball team's colors, orange and blue", highlighting the number 37 of a fictional player (number 37 also being synonymous to Pepperdine athletics), in addition to other similarities.

 Release

 Running Point was released on Netflix on February 27, 2025.
+The second season premiered on April 23, 2026.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported an 79% approval rating with an average rating of 6.4/10, based on 53 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported a 79% approval rating based on 53 critic reviews.
 The website's critics consensus reads, "Kate Hudson continuously makes three-pointer shots with her dynamite charisma in Running Point, carrying this amusing series while it straightens out its game strategy."
-Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 23 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 25 critics, indicating "generally favorable" reviews.

+The second season has an 90% approval rating on Rotten Tomatoes, based on 10 critic reviews.
+On Metacritic, it has a weighted average score of 66 out of 100 based on 4 critics, indicating "generally favorable reviews".